Stetson University College of Law: Publications

 The Stetson Law Review was the headquarters for the National Conference of Law Reviews from 2003 to 2008.
 The Journal of International Wildlife Law and Policy and the Journal of International Aging Law and Policy are produced in conjunction with the school.

-Rankings

-Stetson University is nationally ranked 111th among law schools by U.S. News & World Report.
-Among specialty rankings, the school tied for second in trial advocacy and tied for fifth in legal writing.
+Bar examination passage

 Stetson had a 74.4 percent first-time Bar passage rate for takers of the October 2020 Florida Bar Examination.
 77.6 percent passed the July 2019 exam, 67.2 percent passed the July 2018 exam and 76.8 percent passed the July 2017 exam.

 Competitions

 Since 1980, Stetson Law has won five world championships, 79 national championships, 97 regional championships, 53 state championships, 61 brief awards, 176 brief oralist/advocate awards and six professionalism awards.

 As of 2021, Stetson Law has won The Florida Bar Trial Lawyers Section of the Chester Bedell Mock Trial Competition 25 times in 38 years.

-Stetson Law was the first-ever American Bar Association (ABA) Competitions Champion in 2018 and earned the title for a second time in 2021.
+Stetson Law was the first American Bar Association (ABA) Competitions Champion in 2018 and earned the title for a second time in 2021.

 Stetson Law won The Florida Bar Foundation 2021 Florida Pro Bono Law School Challenge.

 Law libraries

-In order to obtain, and maintain, accreditation through the American Bar Association (ABA), law schools must meet certain standards set by the ABA.
-The Council and Accreditation Committee of the American Bar Association (ABA) Section of Legal Education and Admissions to the Bar is the accrediting agency for law schools.
-Among the standards evaluated is the requirement that law schools have a law library.
-The standards also establish the requirements relative to the administration of the law library, the law library director, personnel, services, and the collection the library shall hold.
-As such, Stetson University College of Law maintains a main library on the Gulfport campus—the Dolly & Homer Hand Law Library—and a satellite library at the Tampa Law Center.